digital-flaneur/digital-flaneur/README.md

 # hello world 🦖

 I am Charles Cui, a CS Ph.D. candidate at Northwestern.
-I am interested in human-AI collaboration, data science, and data visualization.
+I study human-AI collaboration, data science, and data visualization.
 Currently, I use large language models and data science methods to develop adaptive, scalable, and quality-oriented technology for data visualization.
 I am passionate about advancing human-AI collaboration to improve our productivity and creativity.

 ## Tech Stack
 ### Languages